smriti192002/Airline_Referral_Prediction/README.md

 - Dropping unneeded columns
 - Text Cleaning in Reviews column
 - Analysis of Missing Values and treating them with mode and iterative imputation

+## FEATURE ENGENEERING

+Important to increase the amount of information needed to better understand the phenomenon we are trying to model.
+Feature Engineering is also instrumental in obtaining more variables available for study during Data Analysis, which is the next step in this project.

+## EXPLORATORY DATA ANALYSIS <p id="data_exploration"></p>